HIPAA Compliance TopicsActionable guidanceLinked next steps

 Do software developers need HIPAA training if they do not provide care directly?

 Yes.
-Developers, QA staff, DevOps engineers, support teams, and product operators may still create, access, maintain, or support systems containing PHI, so their training and controls should match that exposure.
+Developers, QA staff, DevOps engineers, product operators, and support teams may still build, test, deploy, or troubleshoot systems containing PHI, so their training and control expectations should match that exposure.

 Ready to Start